Constant Current (CC) Fixtures--Troubleshooting Missing Colors, Reversed Colors and Other LED Output Issues.

 This is a problem that occurs when a dealer-installed interconnect wire corresponding to the missing output color is broken, missing or ajar/raised from its intended connector/receptacle on any of the hardware from the head-end ILC-4x0 controller to the last fixture on the chain.
 Alternatively, the End-of-Line (EOL) plug that is required on the OUT port on the last fixture in the chain may have a broken wire/jumper missing corresponding to that missing color.
 See the silkscreen markings on all connectors to identify LED colors that are supported.
 Review and correct if necessary.

 This is a problem related to CC Type 1 above that occurs when multiple dealer-installed interconnect wires corresponding to missing output colors are broken, missing or ajar from their intended OUT connector/receptacle on any of the hardware from the head-end ILC-4x0 to the last fixture on the chain.
+Typically, if the strain relief on the fixture was not utilized, then there is really nothing to hold tightly the 8-pin connector to the fixture itself.
+Therefore, make sure that the strain relief is properly installed and utilized.
+The ILC-4xx does not have room for a a strain relief so you need to make sure that the connection the ILC-4xx is intact.
 Alternatively, the mandatory End-of-Line (EOL) plug that needs to be inserted into the last OUT port on the last fixture in the chain may have multiple broken wires/jumpers pins corresponding to the missing colors.
 See the silkscreen markings on all connectors to identify LED colors that are supported.
 Review and correct if necessary.

 - CC Type 3 Failure.
 All LED colors work on at least one connected fixture, but one or more connected fixture(s) connected to the same ILC-4x0 show no sign of any LED color light output.